 Significant snowfalls are commonplace in our District.
 Likewise, intense lightning storms and bitter cold can cause numerous problems with respect to response capabilities.
 Fierce, dry windstorms due to pressure gradients pose a risk to the District.
 Although most frequent in late fall and winter, the area can be windy at any time of the year.
 During a severe wind storm (20-30 mph winds with 60-80 mph gusts) even the smallest fire or hazmat spill could be extended by miles.

 The District is served by five public water districts.
 Structures not served by public water generally have their own well or cistern.
 Those districts are:

-- The Lookout Mountain area is served by the Lookout Mountain Water District, which operates the Beaverbrook water line
+- The Lookout Mountain area is served by the Lookout Mountain Water District

 - The Mount Vernon area is served by a water system operated by the Mount Vernon Metropolitan District